CHTC/chtc-website-source/uw-research-computing/testing-and-scaling-up.md

 estimates for disk usage as these files will take up additonal space once uncompressed in the job.

-    - For your initial tests it is OK to request more disk than your job may need so that the test completes successfully. **The key is to adjust disk requests for subsequent jobs based on the results of these test jobs.**
+    - For your initial tests it is okay to request more disk than your job may need so that the test completes successfully. **The key is to adjust disk requests for subsequent jobs based on the results of these test jobs.**